 - Sec.
-2. PY 2017 Budget with UACS.
-To properly implement this Act, the DBM shall identify the account codes of the items of appropriations in this Act pursuant to the Unified Accounts Code Structure (UACS) under COA-DBM-DOF J.C.
-Nos.
-2013-1 and 2014-1 dated August 6, 2013 and November 7, 2014, respectively.
-The UACS shall cover the funding source, organization, location, MFO, program, activity and project (P/A/P), and object codes which shall be used in the release of the appropriations herein for a unified accounting, auditing and reporting of all the financial transactions of the government. - Sec.
+2. FY 2018 Budget with UACS.
+All items of appropriations in this Act shall be given account codes by the DBW pursuant to the Unified Accounts Code Structure (UACS).
+This account code shall be used in the release of the appropriations in this Act for a unified accounting, auditing and reporting of all the financial transactions of the government. - Sec.
 3. The GAA as the Allotment Order.
-The GAA, upon its effectivity, shall be considered the allotment authorizing agencies to obligate funds in accordance with its provisions, except for the following: - (a) Appropriations that by virtue of law, general or special provisions, and rules and regulations have conditions or requirements before release; - (b) Lump-sum appropriations in the agency budget and special purpose funds that have no details necessary for release; and - (c) Those requiring a Special Budget under the general and special provisions in this Act.
+The GAA, upon its effectivity, shall be considered the allotment authorizing agencies to obligate in accordance with its provisions, except for the following: - (a) Appropriations that by virtue of law, general or special provisions, and rules and regulations have conditions or requirements before release: - (b) Lump-sum appropriations in the agency budget and special purpose funds that have no details necessary for release; and - (c) Those requiring a Special Budget under the general and special provisions in this Act.

-In the case of automatic appropriations, the allotment shall be issued by the DBM upon compliance with the conditions provided by law.
+In the case of automatic appropriations, the allotment shall be issued by the DBW upon compliance with the conditions provided by law.